alankent/ordinary-vrm-clean/README.md

 ## So how do I use it?

-I grab a `.vrm` file exported from VRoid Studio, rename it to `.glb`, open in Omniverse USD Composer (formerly "Create"), right click and "Convert to USD".
+I grab a `.vrm` file exported from [VRoid Studio](https://vroid.com/en/studio), rename it to `.glb`, open in Omniverse USD Composer (formerly "Create"), right click and "Convert to USD".
 I then open the USD file and click the "Clean" button.
+It restructures things in the currently opened character USD file.

 [VRM](https://github.com/vrm-c) files are in GLB format (the binary form of glTF) but follow some additional standards to help with interchange in VR apps